-By default access is permitted using http and https (directing to https if an ACME certificate is set up), but you can lock down to http only, https only, or redirection from http to https.
-It is recommended that https is used for security reasons.
-FireBrick https works with all modern browsers (e.g. IE 10 and above, chrome, firefox, safari).
+By default access is permitted using HTTP and HTTPS (directing to HTTPS if an ACME certificate has been set up), but you can lock down to HTTP only, HTTPS only, or redirection from HTTP to HTTPS.
+It is recommended that HTTPS is used for security reasons.
+FireBrick HTTPS works with all modern browsers (e.g. IE 10 and above, chrome, firefox, safari).
 It uses TLS1.2 only with TLS1.3 planned when appropriate.

 There are many things that could stop ACME working.
 The status page (config/certificates) shows the progress of the process.
 There is also a log-acme-debug setting to allow more detailed logging of the process.
-It is recommended you ste log-acme to email you so that you are made aware of any problems automatically renewing certificates.
+It is recommended you set log-acme to email you so that you are made aware of any problems automatically renewing certificates.